 Left to right:

-- Ken Schaphorst chairs NEC’s College jazz department and founded the NEC Youth Jazz Orchestra, which he coaches and conducts.
+- Ken Schaphorst chairs NEC’s College jazz department and founded the NEC Youth Jazz Orchestra.

 - Hankus Netsky chairs NEC's Contemporary Improvisation department and is director of NEC's Jewish Music Ensemble.